Beliavsky/Fortran-code-on-GitHub/README.md

 [Intro-to-Fortran](https://github.com/coolernato/Intro-to-Fortran): materials for an [online course](https://www.imperial.ac.uk/study/pg/graduate-school/students/doctoral/professional-development/research-computing-data-science/courses/intro-to-fortran/) by Chris Cooling

+[Introduction to Fortran Debugging](https://github.com/aperezhortal/fortran_debugging_introduction): reviews the most common types of errors and present simple ways to locate and correct those errors without the use of any debugging applications, by Andres Perez Hortal.
+The common errors are illustrated using simple Fortran applications where the simple debugging techniques are applied.

 [Introduction to Modern Fortran](https://github.com/ARCHER2-HPC/archer2-fortran-intro): aimed at users and developers who know how to program, but have little or no experience in Fortran, and those who may wish to have a refresher in Fortran, by Kevin Stratford

 [listings](https://github.com/modern-fortran/listings): code listings for [Modern Fortran: Building Efficient Parallel Applications](https://www.manning.com/books/modern-fortran), by Milan Curcic